nnellans/bicep-guide/README.md

 ```

 ### Method 3.
 The Child resources are defined separately in their own top-level resource (same as above)
-- But, the Child resource does NOT use a `parent` parameter
+- At first glance, this looks the same as Method 2.
+But, with Method 3 the Child resource does NOT use a `parent` parameter
 - The 'resourceType' for children must be the full resourceType path `Microsoft.Storage/storageAccounts/fileServices`
 - The 'apiVersion' for children must be provided
 - The 'name' for children must be the full name `parentName/childName`